livechat/chat.io-docs/site/content/authorization/customer-authorization.md

 ### Creating new customer

 You can create a new customer on licence or use an existing identity.
+The `<ACCESS_TOKEN>` mentioned below is the one that you get from the app authorization flow.

 ```
 POST https://accounts.chat.io/customer/ -H "Authorization: Bearer <ACCESS_TOKEN>"